LanternCode/Uber-Rapsy/readme.md

 Source: Default localhost credentials or hosting provider

-5. Import the lanternc_uberrapsy.sql export into phpMyAdmin
+4. Import the lanternc_uberrapsy.sql export into phpMyAdmin

-6. For admin privileges, set your account's role to 'reviewer' in the database
+5. For admin privileges, set your account's role to 'reviewer' in the database

-7. Set up the certificate to launch on localhost
+6. Set up the certificate to launch on localhost

 Source: https://stackoverflow.com/questions/60788072/curl-error-60-ssl-certificate-problem-unable-to-get-local-issuer-certificate

-8. Run ``composer update`` in the cmd/git bash in the application root and make sure "Uber-Rapsy/vendor" exists
+7. Run ``composer update`` in the cmd/git bash in the application root and make sure "Uber-Rapsy/vendor" exists

+8. Include refresh_token.txt into the "application/api" directory

+Source: Generate New Refresh Token within the app

 All Rights Reserved &copy; LanternCode 2019